-To learn more about how to start a business see my course, Start-a-Business 101.
+To learn more about how to start a business see our courses including Start-a-Business 101.
 You can start watching this course and all the other courses on BusinessTown for free.

 The demand for delivery services is booming driven by online shopping and services.
 A delivery service can take many forms and you want to figure out exactly what kind of deliveries you want to be targeting.
 Don’t have a van or other vehicle?
 Don’t worry you can rent one, lease one or buy a cheap used one.

 For example, some delivery businesses focus on servicing Amazon.
 Amazon touts that you will be able to make a lot of money especially if you build up a fleet of vehicles working for them.
 However, I have also heard reports of Amazon completely dumping delivery services when they were not happy with their level of service.
 This is why it’s always a good reason to diversify your customer base if possible.

 There is also a lot of demand for delivery of food from restaurants.
 And for grocery pickup and delivery.
 Today, I had a bedroom set delivered to my house.
 It was delivered by the furniture store’s own delivery truck.
 But many smaller furniture companies contract out their deliveries.

 Another variant is a courier service where you deliver rush items such as documents and other packages.
 Still another twist is medical deliveries such as test samples, medicines or even human organs.